Hurling Club of Madison: Competition

-The club competes in hurling and Gaelic football at the Intermediate, Junior A, Junior B, Junior C and Junior D levels in the Heartland Division of the United States Gaelic Athletic Association.
+The club competes in hurling and Gaelic football at the Intermediate, Junior A, Junior B, Junior C, Junior Reserve and Junior D levels in the Heartland Division of the United States Gaelic Athletic Association.

 Since 2008, the club has hosted the Midwest Hurling Tournament each September, the longest consecutively run club-sponsored hurling tournament in America and one of the largest single-day Gaelic sports tournaments in the Upper Midwest.
 The tournament takes place two weeks after Labor Day weekend and is held at the Wisconsin Rugby Sports Complex in Cottage Grove, Wisconsin, a suburb of Madison.
 The tournament added camogie (women's hurling) and men's and women's Gaelic football matches in 2016.

 In addition to its own tournament and the USGAA Finals, the hurling and football clubs host their own local summer leagues and play friendly matches against clubs from other cities.
 They also participate in early-season tournaments at Naperville, Illinois (April), Chicago (May), Twin Cities and Indianapolis (June).
 Each winter, the club hosts its indoor football and hurling leagues and travels to a tournament hosted by the Fox River Hurling Club in Green Bay, Wisconsin.